 – Partners

-Once you’ve customized and filled in the details of this outline, amplify each element with the strategic impact it has on your company.
-Note how elements of each phase impact the other phases.
-This should create a clear picture for you of the phased shipping strategy you need.
+Once you’ve customized and filled in the details of this outline, amplify each element by highlighting its strategic impact on your company.
+Note how aspects of each phase impact the other phases.
+This should provide a clear picture of the phased shipping strategy you need.

 Stay in Touch with Your 3PL